How to Write an Iontophoresis Appeal Letter to Your Insurance Carrier

 If you submit your appeal letter to your insurance carrier by fax, keep a copy of the transmission confirmation.
 If you submit by mail, send the letter via certified mail with a request of a return receipt.

 Need additional help navigating the insurance process?
-Contact our Treatment Specialists to review your symptoms, benefits, and eligibility today.
+Contact our Treatment Specialists at (800)525-3467 to review your symptoms, benefits, and eligibility today.

 Leave a Reply